 The figures must be calculated using a specific reference date - this is called the ‘snapshot date’.
 The snapshot date each year is:

 Organisations must publish within a year of the snapshot date.
 For example, businesses and charities must publish by 4 April each year.
 Public sector organisations must publish by 30 March each year.

 Your organisation will be a ‘relevant employer’ and must publish and report if it has 250 or more employees who are based in England, Scotland or Wales.

 The legal entity that is the ‘relevant employer’ (for example, the private limited company or public sector organisation) must register with and report to the Gender pay gap reporting service.
-This online service will be available on GOV.UK from spring 2017.

 If your organisation is a ‘relevant employer’ and runs multiple payrolls (for example payrolls for different departments or business functions), you must merge relevant data from all your payrolls and report one set of figures for your organisation.

 Private sector organisations that are part of a group must report individually if they are ‘relevant employers’.